feathr-ai/feathr/docs/dev_guide/python_dev_guide.md

 - Run `feathr` in your terminal to see the instructions.
 - Run `feathr init` to create a new workspace
 - Navigate to the new workspace
-- Feathr requires a local engine packaged in the jar to test features locally. you can download the jar by `feathr start`.
+- Feathr requires a local engine packaged in the jar to test features locally.
+You can download the jar by `feathr start`.
 - Run `feathr test`, then type in a feature, like feature_a
 - After features are fully tested, you can create your training dataset by `feathr join`.
 You can also materialize your features to online storage by `feathr deploy`.
 - You can register your features to the metadata registry by `feathr register`